Is research expensive?

 Government and industry funding responsibility

 Research is a very high-risk activity in the sense that its output might likely not be as expected.
 Due to this high risk, the source of funding is also limited.
 Basically, there are two main sources of funding for research: government and industry funding.
-Figure 3 shows the phases of which the government or industry should fund the research.
+Figure 3 shows the phases in which the government or industry should fund the research.

 Meanwhile, the industry should fund research from TRL 5 to TRL 9 (although perhaps there are some large industries that can fund research starting at TRL 1 as well, but usually they will cooperate with universities or private research institutes).
 The research starting at TRL 5 or TRL 6 should be carried out at industrial laboratories (the research should be carried out from university laboratories, although there are cases where they outsource the research to universities and still use university laboratories).
-The government can support the research at TRL 7 to TRL 9 by providing policy that support industrial research, for example, tax reduction or permissions to build industrial infrastructures.
+The government can support the research at TRL 7 to TRL 9 by providing policies that support industrial research, for example, tax reduction or permissions to build industrial infrastructures.

 There is an intersection between government and industrial funding at TRL 5 and TRL 6 (figure 3).
 TRL 5 and TRL 6 are important phases because at these phases the output of basic research will be translated to applied research and to industry.
-Commonly, the funding composition at these TRL 5 and TRL 6 is 80% from government and 20% from industry, for example in Innovate UK projects in the United Kingdom (UK).
+Commonly, the funding composition at TRL 5 and TRL 6 is 80% from the government and 20% from industry, for example in Innovate UK projects in the United Kingdom (UK).

 How much to invest?